metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 Some tools are easy to use, some require learning how to use them, some have graphical interface some are command line programs.\
-Some tools do the same job as other tools that is they complement missing features of other programs, but have other drawbacks.
+Some tools do the same job as other tools but complement missing features of other programs, while having other drawbacks.

 For each program listed here you have a reference link (for tools built into Windows) and download link (for external programs).